 I must warn you that this helmet is so popular that it is constantly running out of stock.
 So, if it’s unavailable today, you may try again next week or possibly pre-order to avoid disappointment.

-The Nutcase Baby Nutty Helmet is available from several vendors.
+The Nutcase Baby Nutty Helmet is available from Amazon.

 IMPORTANT: How to Know Your Helmet Size